martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 process the request without client authentication, or respond with a stream error
 {{RFC7540}} on any stream where the certificate is used.  {{errors}} defines certificate-related error codes which might be applicable.

+A client MAY choose to supply multiple certificates (with their associated chains) in response to a single `CERTIFICATE_REQUEST`; in this case, the client MUST NOT set the `AUTOMATIC_USE` flag on any of these certificates, but instead MUST respond with a `USE_CERTIFICATE` frame on each stream indicating the certificate to be used.

 ### The Certificate structure {#cert-cert}